-RISK DESCRIPTION RISK MANAGEMENT PLAN

-Macro economic environment

-Economic uncertainties in our key markets like the United States (U.S.) and Europe can impact demand for IT services.

-The overall business environment continues to be prone to volatility.
-Recently China's economic turbulence had a ripple effect on overall global economy.
+RISK DESCRIPTION RISK MANAGEMENT PLAN Macro economic environment Economic uncertainties in our key markets like the United States (U.S.) and Europe can impact demand for IT services.
+Business environment in the US is showing improvement.
+Large corporations are increasing their IT spend towards digital The overall business environment continues to be prone to volatility.
+Recently China's economic turbulence had a ripple effect on overall transformation of their existing business.
+At Mindtree, we are in the forefront of client's invested areas. global economy.
 The economic outlook for Europe continues to look grim with countries like Greece, Spain and Italy having stretched finances.
 In addition, uncertainties around UK being in the European zone can have further consequences.
-Such volatility in macroeconomic environment can affect the business sentiments.
+Such volatility in macro- economic environment can affect the business sentiments.
+Europe is showing better traction due to our leadership attention, new wins and our focus on stronger markets such as Germany, Belgium, Sweden & UK.